dimaga/RoboND-Kinematics-Project/README.md

 the current joint values

-* For advanced robot configurations, consider also using (Deep) Reinforcement Learning as a task to find optimum joints path given EE location and orientation and current joint values.
+* For advanced robot configurations, consider also using (Deep) Reinforcement Learning as a task to find optimum joints path given EE location and orientation as well as current joint values.